mkh-welsch/crossfilter/README.md

 filtered_results = payments.all_filtered();
 ```

-however, you can always get a copy of all records by not regarding the filters
+however, you can always get a copy of all records by not regarding the filter settings.

 ```C++
 auto all_records = filtered_results1 = payments.all();
 ```

-If you want only the top or the bottom ones, you can use specific methods.
-But in this case you have to adress payments directly, but a specic dimension, so cross::filter knows, how to order the records for you.
+If you only want the top or the bottom ones, you can use specific methods.
+But for this methods you can't adress payments directly, because cross::filter can't know the absolute order, if you have set multiplen filters.
+You have to adress a specic dimension, so cross::filter knows, how to order the filtered records for you.

 ```C++
 auto top_filtered1 = totals.top(2);